Speak with a safari expert

 9. Sand cat – Felis margarita

-This tiny desert-dwelling cat is well adapted to handle the extremes of its desert habitat, both in terms of a lack of water as well as the temperature fluctuations.
-The African subspecies F. m. margarita is slightly smaller and more yellow than the Asian subspecies.
-Interestingly, its ear canal is about twice the size of a domestic cat’s and its hearing is roughly five times more acute.
+This tiny desert-dwelling cat is well adapted to handle the extremes of its desert habitat, both in terms of a lack of water and extreme temperature fluctuations.
+Four subspecies of sand cat are recognised.
+The African subspecies F. m. margarita is slightly smaller and more yellow than the Asian subspecies, and occurs in North Africa’s Sahara Desert regions.
+Interestingly, its ear canal is about twice the size of a domestic cat’s, and its hearing is roughly five times more acute.

-Though considered to be of least concern in terms of conservation status, these cats are secretive and hard to find.
+Though considered to be of Least Concern in terms of conservation status, these cats are secretive and hard to find.
 Rare images of sand cat kittens can be viewed here.
-Sand cats are classified as ‘least concern’ on the IUCN Red List.
+Sand cats inhabit desert areas and are occasionally seen by research teams seeking them out in the Sahara regions.
+However, they are very tricky to spot, due to their elusive nature, ability to disappear without a trace and perfect camouflage.

 10. Black-footed cat – Felis nigripes